WTVY (TV)

 WTVY (channel 4) is a television station in Dothan, Alabama, United States, affiliated with CBS.
-It is owned by Gray Television alongside low-power dual NBC/CW+ affiliate WRGX-LD (channel 23).
+It is owned by Gray Media alongside low-power dual NBC/CW+ affiliate WRGX-LD (channel 23).
 The two stations share studios on North Foster Street in downtown Dothan; WTVY's transmitter is located in Bethlehem, Florida (in the Panama City market).

 WTVY is used to provide full-market over-the-air coverage of WRGX-LD1 (simulcast over WTVY-DT4) and WRGX-LD2 (simulcast over WTVY-DT3); however, these simulcasts are not presently in high definition.

 History

 WTVY's first broadcast was on February 12, 1955, originally on channel 9, as a CBS affiliate.
+It was signed on by Charles Woods via his company Woods Communications Group and served as the flagship station for his sizeable smaller-market broadcasting group.
 During the late-1950s, the station was also briefly affiliated with the NTA Film Network.
 In a massive reallocation of signals in Alabama and Georgia mandated by the Federal Communications Commission (FCC) to minimize signal interference, the station moved to channel 4 on November 2, 1960.

 At the time of the reallocation, WTVY also moved to new studios with a 1,209 ft tower in Webb, 5 mi east of Dothan.
 At the time, the tower was the tallest structure in the state of Alabama.
 WTVY-FM still utilizes the tower to transmit its signal.
 In the early 1970s, WTVY became one of the first stations in the country to broadcast 24 hours a day.

 In 1978, WTVY moved to its current 1,847 ft (height above ground) tower in Bethlehem (28 mi southwest of Dothan).
 The tower is the tallest structure in the state of Florida.
 The tower is so tall that on clear nights the strobe warning lights on the tower have been seen as far as 50 mi away in certain locations.
 The move was made in part to improve its signal in Panama City and along the Florida Gulf Coast, where it had been the default CBS affiliate since 1961.

 The new tower gave WTVY one of the largest coverage areas in the Southeastern United States.
-It provides at least grade B coverage as far west as the Florida side of the Mobile/Pensacola market (including Fort Walton Beach and Destin) and as far northwest as the fringes of the Montgomery market.
+It provides at least grade B coverage as far west as the Florida side of the Mobile–Pensacola market (including Fort Walton Beach and Destin) and as far northwest as the fringes of the Montgomery market.